bhattyashwi14/bhattyashwi14/README.md

 ## 📌 Approach

-I focus on consistency, clarity of concepts, and learning by building rather than just consuming.
+I believe in consistency, clarity of concepts, and learning by building rather than just consuming.

 <!--